 Water pools on drainage rack

 After testing for several hours, OXO’s Fold Flat Dish Rack was the clear winner, receiving a perfect score in all categories.
 Thanks to its two-level design, this dish rack provides plenty of drying space, and its compact size works well in a small kitchen.
 The rustproof aluminum top rack is perfect for drying plates and bowls, while the ridged bottom rack holds cups, mugs, and glasses.
 Perhaps the biggest advantage of this spacious, two-tiered rack is that it folds up flat for easy storage.
-Our tester's counter space is limited, so they loved how they could put the rack away when it wasn't in use.
-When folded flat, the rack can double as a draining board for smaller loads of dishes, as well.
+We understand that counter space can be pretty limited for some households, so we especially loved how we could put away the rack when it wasn't in use.
+Plus, when folded flat, the rack doubles as a draining board for smaller loads of dishes.

 Although it’s easy to store, this dish rack is stylish enough to leave out for everyday use.
-The modern design made a nice addition to our tester's kitchen.
-They appreciated the removable utensil cup, which can be positioned at either end of the rack.
-Thanks to nonslip feet, the rack sits nice and sturdy on a countertop, too.
+The modern design is a nice addition to any kitchen, and we appreciate the removable utensil cup, which can be positioned at either end of the rack.
+With nonslip feet, the rack sits nice and sturdy on a countertop, too.
 The drainage tray at the bottom has ridges that elevate dishes.
-The ridges allow for quick drying and countertop protection.
-Water does pool on the tray, but that's to be expected because it is flat and wasn't a total dealbreaker.
+They allow for quick drying and countertop protection, and water will not pool on the tray.

 All in all, the rack consists of three pieces, which come apart easily for a quick cleanup.
-Our tester noted that they didn't have any trouble getting into the nooks and crannies of the rack to clean it, and overall, "despite its compact size, this dish rack is more spacious than I expected it to be."
+We noted that we didn't have any trouble getting into the nooks and crannies of the rack to clean it, and overall, despite its compact size, this dish rack is spacious!
 The rack never needed to be adjusted and remained stable, sturdy, and free of wear and tear throughout testing.
-Due to the "outstanding quality," they'd actually be willing to pay more for it, which is why we believe it's ultimately worth every penny and our best overall slot.
+Due to the outstanding quality, we'd actually be willing to pay more for it, which is why we believe it's ultimately worth every penny and our best overall slot.